We use cookies on this site to enhance your user experience

 If you’re worried about a neighbour’s bonfire

-• We advise only using a bonfire if absolutely necessary, making sure it is well away from anything that could burn and is constantly supervised.
+• We advise only having a bonfire if absolutely necessary.
+Make sure it is well away from anything that could burn and constantly supervise it.

 • If you are worried about a neighbour’s bonfire, the first thing you should do is talk to them.